lojban/valis/README.md

 as Robin Lee Powell, who added numerous features and was the principal maintainer for ten years.

-valis also takes inspiration from Dag Odenhall's [vlasisku](http://vlasisku.lojban.org/), a modern web interface to jbovlaste data.
+valis also incorporates routines from Dag Odenhall's [vlasisku](http://vlasisku.lojban.org/), a modern web interface to jbovlaste data.

 License